Nipple Shields: Pros & Cons, Proper Fit, How Long To Use

 How Should a Nipple Shield Fit?

 The nipple shield should be snug around your areola, and the nipple should be deep into the nipple area instead of having space.
-It also shouldn’t feel like your nipple is scraping against the sides.

 How To Get Nipple Shield To Stay On